Are any of these challenges getting in your way?

 One of the advantages of a pastor’s sharing with the congregation his or her personal embracing of coaching is that this can be a powerful modeling of accepting one’s personal challenges, seeking assistance, and demonstrating improvement.
 The humility, transparency, and vulnerability of revealing this information can add to the congregation’s experience of the pastor as authentic and open and add to the pastor’s sense of integrity. ( In some situations, however, this sort of sharing is not appropriate until after the pastor has received some coaching and the pastor feels that he or she and the congregation are ready.)

-Because congregations and denominations benefit when pastors receive coaching, they sometimes choose to assist with coaching fees.
+When a pastor receives coaching, congregations and denominations benefit, so they sometimes assist with coaching fees.

 Sign up for your free “Time and Focus Workbook”, a tool for increasing time awareness and productivity.